Freshwater Escapes From Bangor, Orono & the Maine Highlands (2026)

 Map how to use it

 Use the map to separate Penobscot valley pins from northern pins.
-When two waterfall icons sit near each other on paper, still open both guides—approach length and road class can differ dramatically.
+When two waterfall icons look close on the map, still open both guides; approach length, road class, and parking can differ dramatically.

 Stewardship

 Central Maine freshwater depends on visitors respecting boat ramps, private shorelines, and working forest roads.
-Slow down for dust and pedestrians, carry out fishing line and food trash, and avoid blocking logging equipment at narrow bridges.
+Slow down for dust and pedestrians, carry out fishing line and food trash, and never block logging equipment, camp roads, or narrow bridges.